ellysh/video-game-bots/InGameBots/process-memory-access.md

     return pTeb;
 }
 ```
-You can see that [`__readgsqword`](https://msdn.microsoft.com/en-us/library/htss0hyy.aspx) compiler intrinsic is used here to read quadword with "0x30" offset from GS segment register in case of x64 architecture.
-The [`__readfsdword`](https://msdn.microsoft.com/en-us/library/3887zk1s.aspx) intrinsic is used for reading double word with "0x18" offset from FS segment register in case of x86 architecture.
+You can see that [`__readgsqword`](https://msdn.microsoft.com/en-us/library/htss0hyy.aspx) compiler intrinsic is used here to read qword of 64-bit size with "0x30" offset from GS segment register in case of x64 architecture.
+The [`__readfsdword`](https://msdn.microsoft.com/en-us/library/3887zk1s.aspx) intrinsic is used for reading double word of 32-bit size with "0x18" offset from FS segment register in case of x86 architecture.
 This code is legal for both architectures and it can be used in your applications.

-There is a question, why offset of value with linear address of TEB structure equals to "0x18" for x86 architecture and it differs for x64 architecture. [**Protected processor mode**](https://en.wikipedia.org/wiki/Protected_mode) is used by most of modern OS.
+There is a question, why a field of the TEB structure with segment's linear address have "0x18" offset for x86 architecture and this offset differs for x64 architecture. [**Protected processor mode**](https://en.wikipedia.org/wiki/Protected_mode) is used by most of modern OS.
 Windows works in protected mode too.
 It means that [segments addressing](https://en.wikipedia.org/wiki/X86_memory_segmentation#Protected_mode) works via [**descriptor tables**](https://en.wikipedia.org/wiki/Global_Descriptor_Table) mechanism in our case.
 FS and GS registers contains a selector that defines the index of an entry inside a descriptor table.
 The descriptor table contains an actual base address of the TEB segment that matches to the specified index.
 This kind of request to descriptor table is performed by a segmentation unit of the CPU.
 Resulting address of segmentation unit calculations is kept inside CPU, and neither user application nor OS cannot access it.
-Therefore, TEB segment contains own linear address.
+Therefore, TEB segment should contain own linear address to provide this information to OS.

-There is a definition of the `NT_TIB` structure that is used for interpretation [**NT subsystem**](https://en.wikipedia.org/wiki/Architecture_of_Windows_NT) independent part of TEB segment:
+There is a definition of the `NT_TIB` structure that is used for interpretation [**NT subsystem**](https://en.wikipedia.org/wiki/Architecture_of_Windows_NT) independent part of the TEB segment:
 ```C++
 typedef struct _NT_TIB {
     struct _EXCEPTION_REGISTRATION_RECORD *ExceptionList;